-By 2040, we aim to have net-zero emissions across our entire value chain.
-We already have a plan in place for gradually phasing out natural gas from our business operations.
-The next frontier is to reduce emissions in our supply chain.
+We already have a plan in place for gradually phasing out natural gas from our business operations and we are now working to reduce emissions in our supply chain.

 Why are we focusing on supply chain decarbonisation?